jesse-gallagher/jnosql-driver-keep/README.md

-# Jakarta NoSQL Driver For Domino Via Proton
+# Jakarta NoSQL Driver For Domino Via Keep

-This repository contains a Jakarta NoSQL driver that connects to a Domino server via Proton (the AppDev Pack).
-This driver targets Jakarta EE 9 and assumes that your application includes at least CDI 3.0, Bean Validation 3.0, and JSON-B 2.0.
+This repository contains a Jakarta NoSQL driver that connects to a Domino server via Keep (the Domino REST API).
+This driver targets Jakarta EE 10 and assumes that your application includes at least CDI 4.0, Bean Validation 3.0, and JSON-B 3.0.
 This driver builds on the core driver components developed in the [XPages Jakarta EE Support project](https://github.com/OpenNTF/org.openntf.xsp.jakartaee/).

 ## Usage